List of Magic: The Gathering keywords: Offering

 This ability is written (Creature type) offering.
 A player may cast a creature with the offering ability as an instant (similar to flash) but must sacrifice a creature of the stated type and pay the difference in mana cost between the sacrificed creature and the creature with offering.
 Offering only appears on a cycle of five legendary Spirits in Betrayers of Kamigawa.

 Overload

 Overload is a keyword for instants and sorceries used by the Izzet League in Return to Ravnica.
 By paying the more-expensive overload cost instead of the regular mana cost, the spell can affect all possible targets, rather than a single one.

 Persist

 When a creature with persist is put into a graveyard from the battlefield, if it had no −1/−1 counters on it, it is returned to the battlefield under its owner's control with a −1/−1 counter on it.
 Persist appears in Shadowmoor and Eventide.

+Plot

+This ability is written Plot (cost) and has appeared natively on creatures, enchantments, and sorceries.
+When a card with this ability is in its owner's hand, they may pay its plot cost and exile it as a special action.
+They may then cast it without paying its mana cost on a later turn, as a sorcery.
+It was introduced in the Outlaws of Thunder Junction set.
+Some cards such as Jace Reawakened can plot cards even if they have no plot cost.